xjerster/Jersters-Custom-Commands/README.md

 /tccdarnbuff - Will break off a stack of 5 of the 3 items used for the Darnassus Friendship Buff.

 /jccscorpok 2 - Will break off 2x stacks of for each of the Salt of the Scorpok quest items.
 (3/2/1 => 6/4/2)

+TODO:
+Order Commands in the help menu
+Add item inseerter?